Lasseignejk/DC-Notes/BackEnd/3--SetUpServer/SettingUpAServer.md

 2. `npm install express` or `npm i express`

--   This creates a whole buncha stuff, including `node_modules`.
+-   This creates a whole bunch of stuff, including `node_modules`.

 -   DO NOT NOT NOT NOT NOT NOT PUSH YOUR NODE_MODULES UP TO GITHUB you will get a WARNING from github telling you to not do it again.
 If you keep doing it, they will DELETE YOUR REPOSITORY